Cucumber-Diseases/.github/profile/README.md

 ### 📝 Exercise Details

 Each programming language repository contains a variety of the same exercises ordered by the code smells.
 You'll find an exercise section in our [Code Smells Documentation](https://cucumber-diseases.github.io/smells/).

-### 🌍 Accessing the Documentation

-You can access the full documentation on our [website](https://cucumber-diseases.github.io/), where you'll find all the information you need to get started, troubleshoot issues, and deepen your understanding of BDD and programming best practices.

 ## 🗣 Community and Support